Mithraism: Persecution and Christianization

 The religion and its followers faced persecution in the 4th century from Christianization, and Mithraism came to an end at some point between its last decade and the 5th century.
 Ulansey states that "Mithraism declined with the rise to power of Christianity, until the beginning of the fifth century, when Christianity became strong enough to exterminate by force rival religions such as Mithraism."

 According to Speidel, Christians fought fiercely with this feared enemy and suppressed it during the late 4th century.
 Mithraic sanctuaries were destroyed and religion was no longer a matter of personal choice.

-According to Luther H. Martin, Roman Mithraism came to an end with the anti-pagan decrees of the Christian emperor Theodosius during the last decade of the 4th century.
+According to L.H.
+Martin, Roman Mithraism came to an end with the anti-pagan decrees of the Christian emperor Theodosius during the last decade of the 4th century.

 Clauss states that inscriptions show Mithras as one of the cults listed on inscriptions by Roman senators who had not converted to Christianity, as part of the "pagan revival" among the elite in the second half of the 4th century.

 Beck states that "Quite early in the [fourth] century the religion was as good as dead throughout the empire."
 Archaeological evidence indicates the continuance of the cult of Mithras up until the end of the 4th century.
 In particular, large numbers of votive coins deposited by worshippers have been recovered at the Mithraeum at Pons Sarravi (Sarrebourg) in Gallia Belgica, in a series that runs from Gallienus (r.
 253–268) to Theodosius I (r.
 379–395).
 These were scattered over the floor when the mithraeum was destroyed, as Christians apparently regarded the coins as polluted; therefore, providing reliable dates for the functioning of the mithraeum up until near the end of the century.

 Franz Cumont states that Mithraism may have survived in certain remote cantons of the Alps and Vosges into the 5th century.
 According to Mark Humphries, the deliberate concealment of Mithraic cult objects in some areas suggests that precautions were being taken against Christian attacks.
 In areas like the Rhine frontier, barbarian invasions may have also played a role in the end of Mithraism.

 At some of the mithraeums that have been found below churches, such as the Santa Prisca Mithraeum and the San Clemente Mithraeum, the ground plan of the church above was made in a way to symbolize Christianity's domination of Mithraism.
 The cult disappeared earlier than that of Isis.
 Isis was still remembered in the Middle Ages as a pagan deity, but Mithras was already forgotten in late antiquity.

-"John, the Lord Chamberlain", a 1999–2014 series of historical mystery novels, depicts a secret Mithraist community still active in Justinian's court (r.
-527–567), but there is no historical evidence for such a late survival of the religion.